Britney Spears Flaunts Figure In Tiny Shorts & Crop Top While Playing With Maltese Puppy

 “So adorable,” commented another fan with a row of heart emoji.

-Britney’s fans seem to love the posts she shares, and she seems to enjoy sharing parts of her life with them.
+Britney’s fans seem to love the posts that she shares, and she seems to enjoy sharing parts of her life with them.
 Some of her recent posts have showed her working out and exercising.
-Earlier this week, she showed a video of hr doing yoga.
+Earlier this week, she showed a video of herself doing yoga.
 Another post showed her working out while wearing a pair of pink polka dot shorts and a blue workout bra.

 Delivered To Your INBOX